-6 LEARNING RESOURCES AND STUDENT SUPPORT
+7. LEARNING RESOURCES AND STUDENT SUPPORT

-6.1 WORK PLACE CONTACT
+7.1.
+WORKPLACE CONTACT

-Most of the IFS students are employed within the financial services sector and this is also true for the several Administrators making up the Committee of the Association.
+Most of IFS' students are employed within the financial services sector, and this is also true for the several Administrators making up the Committee of Association.
 Potential students are referred to and recommended to undergo our courses through our network in the industry.

-Our students are thus invited to access personal advice and support both during the course duration and through training opportunities aimed for their continued professional development.
+Our students are thus invited to access personal advice and support both during the course duration and through training opportunities aimed at their continued professional development.

-6.2 SUPPORT SERVICES
+7.2.
+SUPPORT SERVICES

 This policy applies to programmes which lead to qualifications awarded by ifs Malta.
-Programmes offered by other awarding bodies through ifs Malta are subject to the policies of the relative awarding body which policies are available online.
+Programmes offered by other awarding bodies through ifs Malta are subject to the policies of the relevant awarding body, which are available online.